 The proposed rules supply a mechanism for the licensing and regulation of individuals in this state, as mandated by statute.
 Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure.
-The cost of licensure for a Licensed Marriage and Family Therapist is \$151.30.
-The cost of licensure for a Licensed Marriage and Family Therapist - Relicensure is \$171.30.
+The cost of licensure for a licensed Architect is \$100.00.
+The cost of renewal for a licensed Architect is \$70.00.
+The cost of relicensure for a licensed Architect is \$120.00.